-In addition, the use of a reagent for a particular process may be covered by one or more patents relating to the reagent itself, the use of the reagent for the particular process, the performance of that process or the equipment required to perform the process.
+In addition, the use of a reagent for a particular process may be covered by one or more patents relating to the reagent itself, the use of the reagent for the particular process, the performance of that process, or the equipment required to perform the process.
 Typically, reagent suppliers, who are either the patent holders or their authorized licensees, sell the reagents along with a license or covenant not to sue with respect to such patents.
 The license accompanying the sale of a reagent often purports to restrict the purposes for which the reagent may be used.
 If a patent holder or authorized licensee were to assert against us or our customers that the license or covenant relating to a reagent precluded its use with our systems, our ability to sell and market our products could be materially and adversely affected.
-For example, our BioMark system, which represented 34% of our product revenue in the three months ended June 30, 2012 and 36% of our product revenue in 2011, involves real-time quantitative PCR, or qPCR.
+For example, our BioMark System involves real-time quantitative PCR, or qPCR.
 Leading suppliers of reagents for real-time qPCR reactions include Life Technologies Corporation and Roche Applied Science, who are our direct competitors, and their licensees.
-These real-time qPCR reagents for these real-time qPCR reagents for these real-time qPCR reagents, and we cannot assure you that these reagents will continue to be available to our customers for use with our systems, or that these patent holders will not seek to enforce their patents against us, our customers, or suppliers.
+These real-time qPCR reagents are typically sold pursuant to limited licenses or covenants not to sue with respect to patents held by these companies.
+We do not have any contractual supply agreements for these real-time qPCR reagents, and we cannot assure you that these reagents will continue to be available to our customers for use with our systems, or that these patent holders will not seek to enforce their patents against us, our customers, or suppliers.

-We have limited experience in marketing, selling and distributing our products, and if we are unable to expand our direct sales and marketing force or distribution capabilities to adequately address our customers' needs, our business may be adversely affected.
+We have limited experience in marketing, selling, and distributing our products, and if we are unable to expand our direct sales and marketing force or distribution capabilities to adequately address our customers' needs, our business may be adversely affected.

-We have limited experience in marketing, selling and distributing our products.
-Our BioMark and EP1 systems for genomic analysis were introduced for commercial sale in 2006 and 2008, respectively.
-Our Access Array system for sample preparation was introduced for commercial sale in 2009, our BioMark HD system for genomic analysis was introduced for commercial sale in 2011, we began producing and selling assays for use with our chips in May 2011, and we launched our C1 Single-Cell AutoPrep system for single-cell analysis in June 2012.
-We may not be able to market, sell and distribute our products effectively enough to support our planned growth.
+We have limited experience in marketing, selling, and distributing our products.
+Our BioMark and EP1 Systems for genomic analysis were introduced for commercial sale in 2006 and 2008, respectively.
+Our Access Array System for sample preparation was introduced for commercial sale in 2009, our BioMark HD System for genomic analysis was introduced for commercial sale in 2011, we began producing and selling assays for use with our IFCs in May 2011, and we launched our C1 Single-Cell Auto Prep System for single cell sample preparation for single-cell analysis in June 2012.
+We may not be able to market, sell, and distribute our products effectively enough to support our planned growth.
 We sell our products primarily through our own sales force and through distributors in certain territories.
 Our future sales will depend in large part on our ability to develop and substantially expand our direct sales force and to increase the scope of our marketing efforts.
 Our products are technically complex and used for highly specialized applications.
-As a result, we believe it is necessary to develop a direct sales force that includes people with specific scientific backgrounds and expertise and a marketing group with technical sophistication.
+As a result, we believe it is necessary to develop a direct sales force that includes people with specific scientific backgrounds and expertise, and a marketing group with technical sophistication.
 Competition for such employees is intense.
 We may not be able to attract and retain personnel or be able to build an efficient and effective sales and marketing force, which could negatively impact sales of our products and reduce our revenue and profitability.